sei-curiosity/hw-week07day05-react-props/README.md

 Task List:

 1. Create a new React App.
-2. Add 2 components to the React App namely:
+2. Add 2 components to the React App namely: <p>
   -Heros.js (should return a component with an array of objects listing the heroes in it)
   ```[
     {